Bale Hounds [Shunned by the Moon]

 If accepted, Soulless Wolf teaches the new Asah Gadar the Rite of the Shroud (p.
 XX).
 This hides the Bale Hound’s presence from detection by her false Firstborn, pack totem, and other spirits within her territory.
 As she performs this rite for the first time, the tarnish lifts from her spiritual brands, making her appear pristine again.

-9 responses to “Bale Hounds [Shunned by the Moon]”
+9 thoughts on “Bale Hounds [Shunned by the Moon]”

 From this short bit, they really do have a very infernally twisted feeling to them.
 Subvert Power is a scarily flexible trick, but all of these basic powers of the fully sworn Bale Hounds build up on each other effectively, and they seem to reflect their corruption well.